Adomi Bridge: History

 In 1953 (before the independence of Ghana in 1956 from British colonial rule), the decision was made to build a bridge across the Volta River to replace the overloaded ferry service at Senchi where delays were occasionally up to a few days.
-Reconnaissance indicated a good site for a single-span crossing about 800 ft long at a narrow neck of the river at Adomi, about 2.5 miles upstream of the ferry and closer to the then-projected dam and power station in the Volta River Project.
+Reconnaissance indicated a good site for a single-span crossing about 800ft long at a narrow neck of the river at Adomi, about 2.5 miles upstream of the ferry and closer to the then-projected dam and power station in the Volta River Project.
 Several sketch designs for an arch bridge or a suspension bridge at Adomi and other sites were drawn and cost estimates were developed.
 The Standing Development Committee chose the single-span arch at Adomi.

 In Fall 1953 the consulting engineers were appointed: Sir William Halcrow & Partners were the project administrators and designed all approach roads and spans, while Freeman Fox & Partners were to design the single-span arch bridge.
-A year later, tenders were invited for the complete project, include approach roads, the arch bridge and approach spans.
+A year later, tenders were invited for the complete project, including approach roads, the arch bridge and approach spans.
 By January 1955, the contracts were settled and some construction staff began to arrive on site.
 Dorman Long (Bridge and Engineering) Ltd was the main construction contractor and Cleveland Bridge & Engineering Company was the steelwork fabricator.
 Work on the bridge began in March 1955, with the steel parts being prefabricated in the United Kingdom, while concrete works for the approach spans and the bridge abutments were carried out on site.
 The prefabricated parts were fully welded, but almost all on-site steelwork erections were designed as bolted connections, including those of the upper and lower chord of the crescent-shaped arch.
-After the steelwork was completed for the arch and the deck, the concrete carriageway was built.
+The concrete carriageway was built after the steelwork was completed for the arch and the deck.
 By January 1957 the project was substantially completed.
 The total cost of the completed project was 682 thousand British pounds.